Dui Duari

-Dui Duari the film special honored is Riaz and most popular singer Sabina Yasmin by National Film Awards of Bangladesh as there won best actor award and best female singer award 2000.
-Riaz acting a different character as Rahossa Manob(Mystery Man).
+For their contributions in the film, Riaz and singer Sabina Yasmin were honored in the National Film Awards of Bangladesh as they won the best actor award and the best female singer award 2000 respectively.
+Riaz played the role of a unique character Rahossa Manob(Mystery Man).

 Plot

-'Taru' (Shawon), Taru's father and little brother 'Tagor' goes on a car by forest side road.
+'Taru' (Shawon), Taru's father and little brother 'Tagor' go by car on forest side road.
 Unfortunately, a young man 'Rahossa Manob' (Riaz) with a guitar widens his two hands in the middle of the road.
-Taru's car driver wants to brake to save the man, but it was impossible.
+Taru's car driver wants to brake to save the man, but it is impossible.
 So, a small accident occurs.
-Taru's father takes Rahossa Manob in their car and takes home.
-Rahossa Manob in the meantime feels good, Taru's father sent him some money with his servant 'Mobarak' (Dr. Ejajul Islam).
+Taru's father takes Rahossa Manob in their car and takes him home.
+Rahossa Manob in the meantime feels good, Taru's father sends him some money with his servant 'Mobarak' (Dr. Ejajul Islam).
 But Mobarak arranges him a rickshaw and 100 money.
-Sometime later Rahossa Manob come back to Taru's home.
+Sometime later Rahossa Manob comes back to Taru's home.
 Taru does not like him but Tagor likes him a lot.

 Taru' and 'Shafiq Ahmed' (Mahfuz Ahmed) love each other.
-And Taru decides to wait for Shafiq until he finds a good job.
+Taru decides to wait for Shafiq until he finds a good job.
 Taru's aunt (Shamima Nazneen) is locked in a room and her leg is tied with a chain, because she is a mentally ill.
 One day, Taru's aunt goes out of the room and attempts to hit Togor's Teacher (Amirul Haque Chowdhury) as he scolded her (Taru's aunt's) loved nephew, Tagor.
-At the time Rahossa Manob calls Taru's aunt and Taru's aunt stands up and seeing him she cools down and becomes ok.
-Rahossa Manob gives an advice to Taru's father about informing his sister that, she had become well and she doesn't need to be locked-up anymore.
-And after fixing all the problems in Taru's home, Rahossa Manob wears his hat and takes his guitar and goes down to the road, then he goes to the place in which the accident took place.
-And widens his hand, just like as he did before.
+At the time Rahossa Manob calls Taru's aunt and she stands up and seeing him she cools down and becomes okay.
+Rahossa Manob gives advice to Taru's father about informing his sister that, she had become well and she doesn't need to be locked-up anymore.
+After fixing all the problems in Taru's home, Rahossa Manob wears his hat and takes his guitar and goes down to the road, then he goes to the place in which the accident took place.
+And widens his hand, just like he did before.